KaiYan289/RLpapersnote/README.md

 * *Reinforcement Learning for Autonomous Driving with Latent State Inference and Spatial-Temporal Relationships*

 * *Driverless Car: Autonomous Driving Using Deep Reinforcement Learning in Urban Environment*

+# RL with Novel Architectures

+## LM/LLM

+* *IS REINFORCEMENT LEARNING (NOT) FOR NATURAL LANGUAGE PROCESSING: BENCHMARKS, BASELINES, AND BUILDING BLOCKS FOR NATURAL LANGUAGE POLICY OPTIMIZATION * (ICLR 23')

+* *On the Effect of Pre-training for Transformer in Different Modality on Offline Reinforcement Learning* (NeurIPS 22')

+## Diffusion Models

+* *Is Conditional Generative Modeling all you need for Decision Making?* (ICLR 23')

 # Miscellanous